Rock Hills USD 107: History

+In 1945 (after World War II), the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas.

+In 1963, the School Unification Act in Kansas caused the further consolidatation of thousands of tiny school districts into hundreds of larger Unified School Districts.

-It was formed in 2006 by the consolidation of White Rock USD 104 and Mankato USD 278.
-In 2009 it had absorbed some territory from USD 279 Jewell due to that district's dissolution.
+USD 107 was formed in 2006 by the consolidation of White Rock USD 104 and Mankato USD 278.

+In 2009, it had absorbed some territory from Jewell USD 279 due to that district's dissolution.